 Toronto, Ontario, Canada

-In this series on our blog, we get to know the Artists behind the work with ten questions; sometimes it’s about their work., sometimes it’s about their lives.
+In this series, we get to know the Artists behind the work with ten questions about their practice, their space, and their ideas.
 These are their Stories.

 Canadian artist Gwynne Giles is of Anglo-Welsh ancestry who came from an academic background but began painting when he retired from a successful career in the hospitality industry.
 He has lived in the Beaches in Toronto for 35 years and is “as happy as a pig in muck”.
 With no formal training in art, his ideas are at times quirky but always original.
 His work has been described by collectors as ‘something new and completely different’.